 No. The sites are very busy, and designed for vehicle-access, not pedestrian access and do not have dedicated pedestrian access, so are not safe to enter by foot.

 Queue jumping by parking nearby and walking with waste will not be tolerated, as it is potentially dangerous and unfair to those that have waited.

 23. Can I leave my waste at the entrance of the site?

 Any waste left outside an HWRC, in the queue, at the roadside etc. will be treated as fly-tipping and subjected to the same investigation and potential fines and prosecution as any other fly-tipping.

-No, the charities that empty the textile banks across the Highland region are not able to do this at the moment due to staff shortages.
-Please store these items at home because charities will want your donation when they open again.
+No, the charities that empty the textile banks in HWRC across the Highland region are not able to do this at the moment due to staff shortages.
+Please use the textile banks at Recycling Points or donate to charities that have re-opened.

-21. I am a trader and I normally use the Waste Transfer Stations and pay for my waste disposal, are these open?
+26. I am a business and I normally use the Waste Transfer Stations and pay for my waste disposal, are these open?